katherina737/Flag-project/README.md

 # Flag-project
-I built a flag using CSS
+I built a flag using HTML and CSS